suchitj2702/Dimensionality-Reduction/README.md

 ## Dimensionality Reduction using UV Decomposition and SV Decomposition

-This is a demonstration of how a matrix can decomposed into multiple matrices of smaller dimensions.
+This is a demonstration of how a matrix can be decomposed into matrices of smaller dimensions.

-UV decomposition encompasses iteratively updating each element of the decomposed matrices using gradient descent.
-This type of method allows us to predict values of unknown spaces if the decomposed matrix is sparse.
+UV Decomposition features iteratively updating elements of the decomposed matrices using gradient descent.
+UVD allows us to predict values of unknown spaces if the decomposed matrix is sparse.

-SVD encompasses eigen-decomposition using eigenvalues and eigenvectors.
+SVD features eigen-decomposition using eigenvalues and eigenvectors.
 Dimension can be reduced by eliminating the least significant eigenvalues.

 ## UV Decomposition -
 ### Running the demo